-Real Estate Development and Finance
+Real Estate Development and Finance {S}

-This course will examine, legal and business aspects of land development, including purchase and sales contracts, ground leases, notes and mortgages, title work, surveys, environmental inspection, negotiation, sales and leasing of the completed project, and working out the failed project.
+This course will examine, legal and business aspects of land development, including purchase and sales contracts, ground leases, notes and mortgages, title work, surveys, environmental inspection and negotiation.
+It can also include sales and leasing of the completed project, and working out the failed project.
 This is a skills course requiring detailed technical reading, multiple written and oral exercises, hands-on drafting and oral negotiation in a simulated transaction, and extensive student participation.